 Art with Douglas Matthews

 Douglas is a professional artist.
-He runs three art classes for us.
+He runs two art classes for us.
 Tuesday and Thursday afternoons are informal classes where members work on their own projects.
 Douglas provides guidance to all alongside the occasional demonstration.
 This class embraces all media and as you will be working on your individual projects any level of experience can be accommodated.

 Community Choir with Sandra Miller

 Singing is good for your health and wellbeing.

 No experience is necessary and you do not need to be able to read music.
 All you need is your voice and enthusiasm.
 You will sing some songs, meet new people and feel all the better for it.